A Financial Education for Kids… Asset or Liability?

 Developing the brand “Howitt’s Honey”.

-His honey was selling well, and it wasn’t long before he needed to restock all his boxes.
+His honey was selling well, and it was not long before he needed to restock all his boxes.
 As word got out about his product, people even began placing small orders by telephone.

 Flynn’s “Howitt’s Honey” business went very well, except for one problem.